Harold Gillies: Death

 Gillies suffered a cerebral thrombosis at the age of 78 while undertaking a major operation on the damaged leg of an 18-year-old girl on 3 August 1960.

 Gillies died on 10 September 1960 at The London Clinic, at 20 Devonshire Place, Marylebone.
 Despite earning an estimated £30,000 per year between the First and Second World Wars he left an estate of only £21,161.

 Personal life

 Gillies married Kathleen Margaret Jackson on 9 November 1911, in London.
 They had four children.
-His eldest son, John Gillies, flew Spitfires with No. 92 Squadron RAF in World War II.
-John was shot down over France on 23 May 1940, and became a POW for the duration of the war.
-Harold's youngest son Michael Thomas Gillies followed his father into medicine.
-Actor Daniel Gillies is his descendant.

 Gillies was an amateur golfer.
 He played in the Amateur Championship every year from 1906 to 1931 and represented England in their annual match against Scotland in 1908, 1925, 1926 and 1927.
 He won the 1913 St. George's Grand Challenge Cup and was runner-up in the 1914 Golf Illustrated Gold Vase, behind Harold Hilton.
 He won the President's Putter in 1925.
-His older brother Charles won the 1899 Australian Amateur.

 For many years his home was at 71 Frognal, Hampstead, London.
 A blue plaque on the front of that house now commemorates his life and work.

 In Cambridge, in 2015, Gonville and Caius College built twelve houses and named the road "Gillies Close" (postcode CB5 8ZD) in his honour.

 Gillies Lane at Gun Hill Park in Aldershot, the former Cambridge Military Hospital, similarly commemorates him.